Tiendil/feeds.fun/README.md

 - [ ] normalize urls for feeds
 - [ ] normalize urls for entities
 - [ ] do not run processors for entries with duplicated content
+- [ ] contact https://karl-voit.at/ about the tags?

 # Commands